-Sweet Potato Sheet Pan dinners are easy to prepare, flavorful, versatile, healthy, a wonderful, vibrant blend of sweet and savory with minimal cleanup.
-Add sausage or chicken and you have the perfect weeknight dinner!
+Sweet Potato Sheet Pan dinners are flavorful, healthy and easy to prepare with minimal cleanup.
+This versatile, vibrant dish is a wonderful blend of sweet and savory flavors.
+Add sausage or chicken and you have an awesome well-rounded dinner!

 How to Make a Healthy Dinner Recipe with Sweet Potatoes